psolsfer/pyauxlib/CONTRIBUTING.md

     The recommended method for updating the version number is to use [Commitizen]:

     ```bash linenums="0"
-    poetry run cz bump
+    uv run cz bump
     ```

     When you run this command, Commitizen will bump your project’s version according to the changes that have been made since the last release.
 It determines the type of version bump (major, minor, or patch) based on the commit messages.
 This is why it’s important to follow a standard commit message format.

     This command will also update the version in several files accross the project.
 These files must be defined in the `version_files` list under the `[tool.commitizen]` section in `pyproject.toml`.

-    If you are not using Commitizen, you can manually update the version number using [Poetry] (the new version can be 'major', 'minor', or 'patch'):
+    If you are not using Commitizen, you can manually update the version number using [uv] (the new version can be 'major', 'minor', or 'patch'):

     ```bash linenums="0"
-    poetry version minor
+    uv version minor
     ```

     However, note that while this will update the version in `pyproject.toml`, it won’t update the version strings in other files.